Tag: Weekend Guide

 Während sich das Wochenende entfaltet, ist es eine Freude zu sehen, wie sich Málaga ständig neu erfindet und gleichzeitig seine künstlerischen Wurzeln ehrt.
 Ob Sie nun unter der bemalten Decke des Cervantes zu einer Klavierballade schwelgen, Haute Couture in einem großen Palast bewundern oder zusehen, wie sich die Augen eines Kindes beim Anblick eines riesigen Dinosauriers weiten – die Stadt bietet eine wunderschöne Kulisse für unsere gemeinsamen Erlebnisse.
 Wir hoffen, dass Sie bei all Ihren Plänen für dieses Wochenende einen Moment des Staunens und der Verbundenheit finden.

-• Weekend Guide: Pablo López, Hotel Miramar Fashion, and New Markets
+• Weekend: Pablo López, Hotel Miramar Fashion, New Markets

-Weekend Guide: Pablo López, Hotel Miramar Fashion, and New Markets
+Weekend: Pablo López, Hotel Miramar Fashion, New Markets

 The Mediterranean breeze carries a distinct sense of anticipation this weekend in Málaga.
 As we embrace the vibrant atmosphere of late March 2026, the city’s cultural tapestry is unfurling with remarkable elegance.
 While the golden shores of the Costa del Sol remain a perpetual draw, and international attention recently highlighted the city for a major scientific breakthrough in the treatment of binge eating, the true heartbeat of Málaga this weekend lies slightly inland, nestled within its historic theatres, grand hotels, and bustling neighborhood squares.